tzeikob/javascript-patterns/actor-model/README.md

 * send messages to other actors,
 * update internal state to handle the next message.

+In conclusion some after thoughts about actors and how they interact into a system of actors is that,

+* actors can execute in parallel,
+* actors don't share state each other,
+* actors communicate asynchronously and only through messages,
+* each actor has a queue to receive messages from other actors,
+* each message sent must be immutable.

 ## Implementation ##

 ### Messaging ###